-Energiekontor plans to use this strategy to increase project development EBIT in a stable and sustainable manner to around EUR 30 million per year in the medium term.
+Energiekontor plans to use this strategy to increase project development EBT in a stable and sustainable manner to around EUR 30 million per year in the medium term.
 This figure already accounts for the elimination of profit from the construction of wind farms intended for Group ownership arising from Group consolidation; it is therefore not recognised in Group profit.

-The intention behind expanding the portfolio of Group-owned wind farms is to establish Energiekontor as a medium-sized producer of renewable energy while effectively minimising dependency on general developments in the market.
-In the medium term, the Company plans to expand its wind farm portfolio to around 500 MW, so as to ensure long-term EBITDA of EUR 70-80 million in this segment.
-This is equivalent to a segment EBT of some EUR 25 million.
+The intention behind expanding the portfolio of Groupowned wind farms is to establish Energiekontor as a mediumsized producer of renewable energy while effectively minimising dependency on general developments in the market.
+With the income from additional Group-owned wind farms and operation development, the Company intends to sustainably generate EBT of EUR 25-30 million p.a.

-The expansion of the Group-owned wind farm portfolio will be sourced from the Company's own projects, the repowering of existing portfolio assets and the acquisition of third-party facilities.
+The expansion of the Group-owned wind farm portfolio will be sourced from the Company's own projects, the repowering of existing portfolio assets and, where appropriate, the acquisition of third-party facilities.
 The Company will finance this new tranche of capital spending with project financing loans, project-related bonds, equity capital and regular surplus cash from existing portfolio wind farm operations.